 In case of emergencies caused by fire, water, or wind/tornadoes, what steps should state agencies, Alabama Community

-College System (ACCS) institutions and K-12 schools follow?
+College System (ACCS) institutions, universities and other non-ACCS public postsecondary schools, and K-12 schools follow?

 - Address the immediate crisis.